-That may seem like a lot, but $40 worth of product to completely transform a huge china cabinet?
+That may seem like a lot, but $60 worth of product to completely transform a huge china cabinet?
 That’s not too bad.

-Soon after the last coat was dry to the touch, I used more 150 grit sandpaper to distress all of the edges of the cabinet, then finished sanded the whole piece with 320 grit sandpaper to make it smooth to the touch.
+Soon after the last coat was dry to the touch, I used more sandpaper to distress all of the edges of the cabinet.
+This is an optional step of course–you can skip this if you want a clean finish without distressing.

-While moving the cabinet back into her house, we left a few dirty fingerprints on the top moulding.
+While moving the cabinet back into her house, we left a few dirty fingerprints on the top molding.
 I showed the client how a wipe with a damp rag took away the dirt in seconds.

 I really enjoyed photographing her beautiful space, if you can’t tell 🙂

-The day after we delivered the it back to her, my client hosted her daughter’s birthday party and had the chance to show off her new cabinet.
+The day after we delivered it back to her, my client hosted her daughter’s birthday party and had the chance to show off her new cabinet.

 It’s fun to be able to provide people with something beautiful they are proud to display.